DunnoCode/Learning-JavaScript/WorldMap/README.md

-Retrieves data from the REST Countries REST API v2 and OpenLayers API
+Using JavaScript to create HTML DOM and retrives data from REST Countries REST API and OpenLayers API